real-ahmed-moussa/Projects-Portfolio/AirflowTFX - Reproducible ML Pipeline Orchestration with TensorFlow Extended (TFX)/README.md

  - This project implements a **TFX-based ML pipeline** for **medical insurance cost prediction**, orchestrated with Apache Airflow to enable automated and repeatable workflows.
 - Unlike the original reference implementation from "Building Machine Learning Pipelines" (Hapke & Nelson, 2020), this version uses a **custom dataset** and tailored preprocessing, feature engineering, and evaluation steps to showcase applied MLOps skills.
  - The pipeline was developed in a **local Airflow environment** (non-containerized), focusing on **pipeline modularity and automation**.
+ - Due to compatibility issues between Airflow and TFX installations, the TFX pipeline was created separately.
+A dedicated virtual environment was then invoked from within Airflow to execute the compiled pipeline file, as defined in the `TFX_Pipeline_DAG.py` script.

 ## 🏢 Business Impact